TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 Outlined here is a summary of the boot flow for Secure Launch.
-A more detailed review of the Secure Launch process can be found in the Secure Launch Specification (a link is located in the `Resources`_ section).
+A more detailed review of the Secure Launch process can be found in the Secure Launch Specification (a link is in the `Resources`_ section).

 Pre-launch: *Phase where the environment is prepared and configured to initiate the secure launch by the boot chain.*

- - The SLRT is initialized and dl_stub is placed in memory.
+ - The SLRT is initialized, and dl_stub is placed in memory.
  - Load the kernel, initrd and ACM [2]_ into memory.
  - Set up the TXT heap and page tables describing the MLE [1]_ per the specification.